EnterpriseDB/tpa/docs/src/configure-instance.md

 * [Build and install Postgres and extensions from source](postgres_installation_method_src.md) (for development and testing)

-Whichever installation method you choose, TPAexec can give you the same cluster configuration with a minimum of effort.
+Whichever installation method you choose, TPA can give you the same cluster configuration with a minimum of effort.

 ### Configuration